sharmine-s/sql-databases/challenges/05_designing_schema_two_tables.md

 ## Challenge

-This is a process feedback challenge.
-That means you should record yourself doing it and submit that recording to your coach for feedback.
-[How do I do this?](https://github.com/makersacademy/golden-square/blob/main/pills/process_feedback_challenges.md)

 You should create a new database `blog` for this challenge.

 Infer the table schema from these user stories.